 Take a walk in the past

-The altarpiece of the church dates from the 16th century and the large crucifix figure on the church's northern wall is probably bed-Gothic.
-In the choir stands the church's Romanesque granite baptismal font, which is decorated with narrow arcades, formed by ropes.
+The church's altarpiece dates from the 16th century and the large crucifix figure on the north wall of the church is probably late Gothic.
+In the choir is the church's Romanesque granite baptismal font, which is decorated with narrow arcades, formed by rope sticks.
 The pulpit dates from the 17th century.

-In the middle of the 19th century, the church was true.
-The town dwellers feared for the fate of their church, and four peasants were sent on the walk to Copenhagen.
-Here they complained of their distress to King Frederik 7, who took sympathy for the peasants.
-The king therefore sent a letter promising to send a woodcutter and that all the townspeople should help him.
-Skovfoged J.A.J.
-Drewsen from Tikøb in North Zealand came the same year to Husby.
-He brought plants and seeds that were sown in Husby Klit and reduced the sand flow.
+In the middle of the 19th century, the church was becoming true.
+The inhabitants of Husby feared for the fate of their church, and four peasants were sent on foot to Copenhagen.
+Here they complained of their distress to King Frederik the 7th, who sympathized with the peasants.
+The king therefore sent a letter in which he promised to send a forester, and that all the inhabitants of Husby should help him.

 VisitNordvestkysten, Holstebro email@example.com